 A ‘must’ for a child’s garden, pumpkins are worth the extra space they take if you have the room.
 Plant seeds in a small hill; poke three holes in the hill and put one seed in each hole.
 Seeds will sprout in about one week; after a few days, vine leaves begin to form and creep along the ground.
 Once there are three pumpkins on the vine, pick off any new blossoms.
 Pumpkins take 80 – 120 days to harvest: it’s ready when it feels hard on the outside and sounds hollow when tapped.
 Let an adult supervise the cutting, using shears.
 Seeds can be dried to eat, or save for future planting.
 The meat can be used for pies, and the pumpkin for carving.

-- Green onions: Easy to grow, but not all that exciting.
+While these are easy to grow, they’re not all that exciting.

-- Zucchini: Easy, fast, and impressive size, but it takes a good recipe to get children excited about zucchini.
+While these are easy, fast, and impressive in size, but it takes a good recipe to get children excited about zucchini.

-- Strawberries: Great, but can be a struggle with the predators.
-We chose the ‘ever-bearing’ strawberry varieties which have smaller fruit but which bear all summer.
+Children love strawberries, but getting a good harvest can be a struggle with the predators in many areas.
+We chose the ‘ever-bearing’ strawberry varieties, which have smaller fruit but which bear all summer.
 Netting the plants from the birds and raccoons, however, was a constant chore which the young children often forgot.
 Birds became caught in the strawberry netting, which was never fun.

-Whether you use raised beds, containers or ground plots, be sure to give each child his or her own separate plot.
+Whether you use raised beds, containers, or ground plots, be sure to give each child his or her own separate plot.
 Keep it small, very small for young kids.
 Put their plots right in the middle of the action, with the best soil and light.
-Set them up for success.
+This will help set them up for success.

 Cheap plastic child’s gardening tools are worse than no tools at all; they break easily and frustrate the user.
 It can be hard to locate good tools for kids, especially work gloves that fit a small hand.
 With some garden tools, like a hoe or spade, you can easily saw the handle shorter.
 Let them use your tools if need be; in this way you’re acknowledging the importance of the work they’re doing.